mickeyslaven/blah2-VectorWarp/README.md

 ## Contributing

-Pull requests are welcome - especially for adding support for a new SDR.
+Pull requests are welcome, however this fork is meant to be a efficient and fast version of blah2.
+Pull requests introducing slower processing without large gains in another dimension will likely not be merged.

-- Currently have an issue where the USRP B210 is timing out after 5-10 mins and crashes the code.
+- Upstream issue where the USRP B210 is timing out after 5-10 mins and crashes the code.
 Convinced it's an issue with my usage of the API - contact me for more info.

 ## Links

 - Join the [Discord](https://discord.gg/ewNQbeK5Zn) chat for sharing results and support.

-- Watch a [Youtube video](https://www.youtube.com/watch?v=FF2n28qoTQM) showing the hardware and software setup.
+Keep in mind this discord is for blah2 and not everyone will be familiar with this specific fork.

 ## License